thesyedbasim/cs-term2-project/README.md

 This app is designed specifically to perform the required operations and not real life use cases.
 This app is not designed to be scalable.

 This app has known issues.
 You can take a look at all the issues [here](https://github.com/thesyedbasim/student-management/issues).
 However this app has no intention to prevent these issues and add more features.

+### Can I know the technical details of this app?

+Yes.
+You can take a look at the [project synopsis](https://github.com/thesyedbasim/student-management/blob/master/SYNOPSIS.md) for technical details.